There are many misconceptions about sex and marriage that even the

 A concern the church has had more recently is the discussion of LGBT+ or nonbinary sexual identification in public schools, especially for young children.
 Many in the secular world think it is discrimination to prevent all talk of these issues because they believe LGBT+ people are simply people with natural biological tendencies, no different than differences in hair color or having left or right-hand dominance.

-But because most in the secular world, and even most LGBT+ in the believing communities, do not understand the spiritual parts of LGBT+ tendencies, they talk about these issues in completely incorrect and inappropriate ways, such as making children think they are natural urges that should simply be accepted.
+But because most in the secular world, and even most LGBT+ people in believing communities, do not understand the spiritual parts of homosexual tendencies, they talk about these issues in completely incorrect and inappropriate ways, such as making children think they are natural urges that should simply be accepted.

 For impressionable people, like young children and teens, this can seriously affect how they think and what they accept, so the issue of "indoctrinating" children into homosexuality is a real issue that believing parents should be concerned about.
 Issues like this were why Florida enacted the Parental Rights In Education law or what some call the "Don't Say Gay" law, which prohibits school instruction on gender identity and sexual orientation for children in Grade 3 and below (children about 5 to 8 years of age).